 Why Was Silk Important In Ancient China?

-It’s what spawned the longest trading routes, the Silk Road.
+It’s what spawned the longest trading route, the Silk Road.

 China is the largest producer of silk in the world.

 Silk plays a crucial role in Chinese fashion.

 It is a status symbol for Ancient China.

 It’s part of China’s rich history.

 Silk production is one of the best tourist sights in China.